Stay connected in 200+ countries — instant QR delivery

 The flow when you enter your card at checkout:

-- Stripe.js (a script loaded from Stripe's servers) intercepts the details before they reach our backend.
+2. Our payment provider's secure checkout script (loaded from the provider's servers) intercepts the details before they reach our backend.

 This means even if our servers were ever compromised, your card details wouldn't be exposed because we don't have them in the first place.